skyiron/web/packages/design-system/docs/faq.md

 For component’s `<docs>` section things work a bit differently.
 Using `<img src="img/example.jpg" />` without `@/assets/` works there.
 This is because [Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) handles the assets directory a bit differently.

-## Does ownCloud Design System work with Nuxt.js?
+## Does OpenCloud Design System work with Nuxt.js?

 Yes!
 While we don’t currently have extensive documentation on this, there’s an official example and instructions provided, here: [github.com/viljamis/nuxt-design-system](https://github.com/viljamis/nuxt-design-system).

-## I can’t get ownCloud Design System working as an NPM dependency?
+## I can’t get OpenCloud Design System working as an NPM dependency?

 Please see the official example first: [github.com/viljamis/vue-design-system-example](https://github.com/owncloud/owncloud-design-system-example).
 If you’re getting an error about `export 'default' was not found` you’re probably trying to import the provided UMD module as an ES Module.